 Two systems are used to classify emergency care for the purposes of ABF: Australian Emergency Care Classification (AECC) Version 1.0 and Urgency Disposition Groups (UDGs) Version 1.3.
-The former applies to level 3B, affecting six emergency departments, and the latter to emergency services (that is, levels 1 to 3A).
-The levels are defined in the National Efficient Price Determination 2023-24 - Online Glossary.
+The former applies to level 3B to level 6 emergency departments, and the latter to emergency services (that is, levels 1 to 3A).
+The levels are defined in the National Efficient Price Determination 2024-25 - Online Glossary.